mytsk/VeeamLicenseMailReport/README.md

 # VeeamLicenseMailReport

-Generates a mail report on Veeam VBR and VBO license consumption.
+Generates a mail report on Veeam VBR and VBO license consumption over WinRM protocol.